 Tungsten Inert Gas Arc Welding (TIG)

-TIG welding the TIG stands for tungsten inert gas arc welding, from the American welding society it is also known as (GTAW).
+TIG welding TIG stands for tungsten inert gas arc welding.
+From the American welding society, it is also known as (GTAW).
 The TIG stands for tungsten inert gas welding.
 This welding process is also called gas welding.

 TIG welding uses a tungsten electrode because tungsten has a high melting point.
-When we tig weld electrode gets hot but it doesn’t melt we say that is a non-consumable electrode.
+When the tig weld electrode gets hot but doesn’t melt, it is a non-consumable electrode.
 The non-consumable electrode doesn’t mean it lasts forever that just means that it doesn’t melt and become a part of the weld.

-- For most metal, the current is direct current or DC.
+- For most metals, the current is direct current or DC.

 - The heat generated by the arc melts the workpiece edges and joins them.